-To the north west of the Town of High Prairie, and directly to the east, are large sections of land classified as Urban Reserve.
-These lands are designated to provide opportunities for the continuation of existing rural pursuits and future expansion of urban development.
+Urban Reserve lands are located within the northwest, northeast, and southeast corners of the Town of High Prairie boundary.
+These lands are designated to provide opportunities for the continuation of existing rural pursuits and future expansion of urban development within the Town boundary.